Resilient and Freshness-Aware Scheduling for Industrial Multi-Hop IAB Networks: A Packet Duplication Approach: Simulation Results

 \subsection{Simulation Setup}

 We have constructed an industrial mmWave IAB network comprising a central IAB donor and 24 IAB nodes.
 These nodes are deployed in a regular grid pattern over an 800 m $\times$ 800 m factory area with an inter-node spacing of 200 meters.
 The interference range $R$ is defined as 100 m.
-In our simulations, the control parameter $\gamma$ is fixed at 0.5.
-This value was empirically determined to offer the best AoI performance subject to the zero-overflow constraint, as lower values triggered instability while higher values induced unnecessary waiting delays.
+We evaluated the sensitivity of the control parameter $\gamma$, which reflects the trade-off between freshness and stability.
+Specifically, a larger $\gamma$ will prioritize the AoI of data packets, but it will increase the occupancy rate of the buffer; while a smaller $\gamma$ can improve the stability of the queue, but it will lead to higher AoI; therefore, through experiments, we determined that $\gamma = 0.5$ is the optimal ideal balance point, which can minimize AoI while avoiding buffer overflow or system instability.

 To capture the dynamic nature of industrial obstacles, we model the channel using a Gilbert-Elliot Discrete-Time Markov Chain \cite{3GPPTR38901R18}.
 Each link transitions between Line-of-Sight and Blocked states, where the steady-state blockage probability is denoted as $P_{blk}$, with a default value of 15\%.
 Considering the physical transit time of dynamic obstacles, the average blockage duration is set to 100 slots.
 Traffic generation follows a periodic pattern characteristic of industrial control applications.
 The High-mode implies a packet-generation cycle of 10 slots, the Low-mode implies a cycle of 50 slots, and in the Mixed-mode, half of the packets have a cycle of 10 slots and the other half have a cycle of 50 slots.